open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

       # Group data based on these attributes
       group_by:
         - container_id
+      # try to send data to the DataSet for at most 30s during shutdown
+      retry_shutdown_timeout: 30s
     server_host:
       # If the serverHost attribute is not specified or empty,
       # use the value from the env variable SERVER_HOST